MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/customize-themes-in-unified-service-desk.md

 ::: moniker-end

 <a name="AirTheme"></a>
-### Air Theme
+### Air theme

  This is the predefined theme for Unified Service Desk when you're using the Web Client.
 This theme supports high-contrast mode.

  ![Air theme in Unified Service Desk.](../unified-service-desk/media/crm-itpro-usd-themeair.png "Air theme in Unified Service Desk")

-The Air Theme supports the high-contrast mode.
-The high-contrast mode in [!INCLUDE[pn_ms_Windows_short](../includes/pn-ms-windows-short.md)] helps you read the text on screen clearly by increasing the color contrast.
-When you turn on high-contrast mode on your computer and are using the  `Air Theme`, the [!INCLUDE[pn_unified_service_desk](../includes/pn-unified-service-desk.md)] client will automatically switch to the high-contrast mode.
+The Air theme supports the high-contrast mode.
+When you turn on the high-contrast mode on your computer and are using the `Air` theme, the [!INCLUDE[pn_unified_service_desk](../includes/pn-unified-service-desk.md)] client will automatically switch to the high-contrast mode.
 Similarly, disabling the high-contrast mode on your computer will cause the [!INCLUDE[pn_unified_service_desk](../includes/pn-unified-service-desk.md)] client to automatically switch to the normal display mode.

-The automatic switching between normal and high-contrast modes in the [!INCLUDE[pn_unified_service_desk](../includes/pn-unified-service-desk.md)] client is supported only for the  predefined [Air Theme](../unified-service-desk/customize-themes-in-unified-service-desk.md#AirTheme).
-If you are using custom themes or custom hosted controls that supports high-contrast mode, the switching happens only after you restart the [!INCLUDE[pn_unified_service_desk](../includes/pn-unified-service-desk.md)] client after switching to normal or high-contrast modes on your computer. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [High-contrast mode support for custom themes](#HighContrast)
+The automatic switching between normal and high-contrast modes in the [!INCLUDE[pn_unified_service_desk](../includes/pn-unified-service-desk.md)] client is supported only for the predefined [Air theme](../unified-service-desk/customize-themes-in-unified-service-desk.md#AirTheme).
+If you're using custom themes or custom hosted controls that support high-contrast mode, the switching happens only after you restart the [!INCLUDE[pn_unified_service_desk](../includes/pn-unified-service-desk.md)] client after switching to normal or high-contrast modes on your computer. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [High-contrast mode support for custom themes](#HighContrast)

 > [!Caution]
-> The Air Theme is applicable only to the Web Client whereas the Unified Blue Theme is applicable only to Unified Interface.
-So, you might face issues when you switch to the Air theme in Unified Interface apps.
+> You might face issues when you switch to the Air theme in Unified Interface apps as the Air theme is applicable only to the Web Client.

 <a name="SetPredefinedTheme"></a>
 ## Set a predefined theme